Forced-Focus Contracts: Selling What You Think

 Experiential narrative documenting what a forced-focus shift feels like from inside — the definitive account.

-The right to choose what you think about is the last human freedom.
-Neural interfaces can lock consciousness to a corporate task stream, but whether anyone should have the power to direct another person's attention — even with consent — remains the defining civil rights question of the Sprawl.
-The 14 million workers under forced-focus contracts have answered that question with their signatures.
-Whether desperation constitutes an answer is a different matter.
+The right to choose what you think about may be the last human freedom that hasn't been metered and sold.
+Neural interfaces can lock consciousness to a corporate task stream, but whether anyone should have the power to direct another person's attention — even with a signed contract — is the defining civil rights question of the Sprawl.
+Fourteen million workers have answered that question with their signatures.
+Whether desperation constitutes an answer is a different matter entirely.

 Forced-focus contracts pay 40% above standard Dregs wages.
 You can refuse forced-focus and starve, or accept it and lose part of your mind.
-The contracts are voluntary — nobody holds a gun to a worker's head.
-But when the alternative is the Content Flood raw and wages that don't cover consciousness licensing, the line between consent and coercion dissolves.
-The corporate position is that desperate consent is still consent.
-The Abolitionists disagree.
+Nobody holds a gun to a worker's head.
+But when the alternative is the Content Flood raw and wages that don't cover consciousness licensing, the line between consent and coercion dissolves into accounting.
+Corporate legal says desperate consent is still consent.
+The Abolitionists say desperation is just a gun that doesn't leave bruises.

-Technology that makes you more productive at the cost of making you less human.
 The 340% productivity gain is real — forced-focus workers are extraordinarily effective.
 The cognitive rebound is also real — after five years, the tunneling becomes permanent.
 The mind optimized for corporate output becomes a mind incapable of the breadth that makes consciousness worth having.
 The product being optimized is also the product being damaged.
+Nobody in a position to stop it has any incentive to measure both numbers on the same spreadsheet.

 If you sell your attention for twelve hours, what happens to the person who wasn't paying attention?